elastisys/compliantkubernetes/docs/adr/0009-use-cluster-issuers-for-letsencrypt.md

 ## Decision Outcome

-Chosen option: "Use ClusterIssuer in both service cluster and workload cluster(s)", because it reduces fragility, clarifies responsibilities, makes it easy to get started securely.
+Chosen option: "Use ClusterIssuers in the service cluster; optionally enable ClusterIssuers in the workload cluster(s)", because it reduces fragility, clarifies responsibilities, makes it easy to get started securely.

 Each cluster is configured with an optional ClusterIssuer called `letsencrypt-prod` for LetsEncrypt production and `letsencrypt-staging` for LetsEncrypt staging.
 The email address for the ClusterIssuers is configured by the operator.